maxwell882000/2048Ton/README.md

 ## Usage

-1. Launch the app and start tapping coins.
+1. Launch the app and start playing.
 2. Create and share a referral link to invite others.
 3. Track referrals and bonuses via the referrer system.